NETWORK & DATA SUPPORT

 Taking a holistic approach will not only help you navigate the journey successfully but also ensure that your organization realizes new benefits—including efficiency, agility, and scale—once your workloads are running in the cloud.

-SIMPLY YOUR BUSINESS
+SIMPLIFY YOUR BUSINESS

 Today’s organizations rely on data to fuel their business processes.
-Whether it’s the healthcare, financial services, hospitality, federal government, retail, telecommunications, or education industries, there’s sensitive assets that malicious hackers can – and will – steal.
+Whether it’s healthcare, financial services, hospitality, federal government, retail, telecommunications, or education industries, there’s sensitive assets that malicious hackers can – and will – steal.

 With the growing amount of data collected by various organizations and industries, it’s no wonder why creating and enforcing a robust data retention policy is necessary.

-However, because of the rapidly changing threat landscape and new data privacy laws and regulations, it can be tricky
+However, because of the rapidly changing threat landscape and new data privacy laws and regulations, it can be tricky.

 Retention labels and policies that apply them